 …Turns out, when you make fuel from thin air, it’s global news

-With global warming being one of the greatest challenges of our time, it’s imperative that we (society, the media, industry, and Yulu) celebrate and champion climate change breakthroughs by pushing the most remarkable and innovative climate change solutions out on the front pages of media outlets everywhere…including, by popular vote, the frontpage of Reddit (65k votes to be exact).
+Global warming is one of the greatest challenges of our time, so it’s imperative that we (society, the media, industry, and Yulu) champion innovative climate change breakthroughs by pushing them out on the front pages of media outlets everywhere, including, by popular vote, the frontpage of Reddit (65k votes to be exact).

-When Carbon Engineering (CE) initially reached out to Yulu to develop and execute a strategic communications plan that would amplify its scalable solution for removing CO₂ from the atmosphere, we saw the opportunity (and responsibility) to be part of something truly world changing.
+When Carbon Engineering (CE) reached out to Yulu to develop and execute a strategic communications plan that would amplify its scalable solution for removing CO₂ from the atmosphere, we saw the groundbreaking impact that sharing its story could have.

-While it may take years to track the environmental impact of CE’s PR launch, the role Yulu played in building CE’s name and influence within the clean energy and climate change space was notable and immediate: within the first month of our official launch, CE’s story and technology was reported on in more than 400 media outlets, spanned 25 countries, reached more than 1.9 billion people worldwide, and yielded strong investor interest.
+It may take years to track the environmental impact of CE’s PR launch, but the role Yulu has and continues to play in building CE’s name and influence within the clean energy, climate change and investor space is notable and quantifiable.
+Within the first month of official launch, CE’s story and technology was covered in more than 400 media outlets, reaching, more than 1.9 billion people in 25 countries worldwide while yielding strong investor interest.